Odes to a Classic Hundred Standards

 ^TOC^

-18. The National Teacher's Style of Stupa
+18. The National Teacher's Stupa Pattern

-The Emperor said, "I'm not able to."
+The Emperor said, "I do not understand."

 The National Teacher said, "I have handed down the Dharma to my disciple Danyuan,, however he is fully acquainted with this business.
 Please decree that the question goes to him."